Maryland First To Mitigate Any Planned Parenthood Cuts

 ANNAPOLIS, Md.
 (AP) — Maryland has become the first state to enact legislation to mitigate any federal cuts to Planned Parenthood.

 The measure was enacted Thursday after Gov. Larry Hogan decided not to veto the bill.
 Like 14 other bills, it went into effect after a midnight deadline without the Republican governor’s signature.
-The Democrat-led legislature passed the bill with enough votes to override a veto.
+The Democrat-led General Assembly passed the bill with enough votes to override a veto.

 Follow @CBSBaltimore on Twitter and like WJZ-TV | CBS Baltimore on Facebook